 What we don’t: Small gear loops; lacking in durability.

 What are the downsides of this harness?
 The Solution is rather cragging-specific—it doesn’t have a rated haul loop or adjustable leg loops, nor does it have ice clipper attachment points (if you’re looking for these features, see the Technician below).
-The gear loops aren’t particularly large either, but both the leg loops and waist belt are wide for support and comfort, plus the material is quick-drying and breathable.
-Despite the shortcomings, the Solution is one of our top overall picks for hard sport climbing, and at an affordable $70, is a great entry-level and gym harness as well.
-And new for 2019, Black Diamond now makes the Solution Guide listed below, a more durable, trad-specific version of the harness.
+The gear loops aren’t particularly large either—you can get by with wearing this harness on a multi-pitch trad route, but it’s not ideal.
+Despite the shortcomings, the Solution is one of our top overall picks for hard sport climbing, and at an affordable $80, it’s a great entry-level and gym harness as well.
+And Black Diamond also makes the Solution Guide ($100), a more durable, trad-specific version of the Solution.